 Testicular cancer is the most common cancer in men 20 to 35 years old.

 Health history can affect the risk of developing testicular cancer.

 Anything that increases the chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
 Risk factors for testicular cancer include:

 Having had an undescended testicle.

 Having a family history of testicular cancer (especially in a father or brother).

-These and other symptoms may be caused by testicular cancer.
-Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+These and other signs and symptoms may be caused by testicular cancer or by other conditions.
+Check with your doctor if you have any of the following: